top of page

 How is the course structured?

 The program provides startups with a 16-week course.
 During the course, the start-ups meet once per week for a talk on a key aspect of internationalization.
 The startups are each assigned a US based experienced entrepreneur as their Mentor which they meet with weekly 1:1.
 They also build an Internationalization and Investment "Play Book" during the course of the program which will serve as their guide for US internationalization and investment journey post the program .
 Then every three weeks, we hold a "Workshop Weekend" during which we will invite an US based keynote speaker to talk about some key aspects of entrepreneurship from a US perspective.
 During these weekend meetups on "Pitch Sunday", the startups will be required to give their Investor Pitch in a simulated US Venture Investment session to an outside group of experienced investors and entrepreneurs to show their progress and make an investment grade pitch.
-At the end of the course, the graduating startups will be offered the opportunity to present their company in front of a group of selected investors which will serve to begin their investment journey.
+At the end of the course, the graduating startups will be offered the opportunity to present their company during a Demo Week in Boston, in front of a group of selected investors which will serve to begin their investment journey.

 What does “soft–landing” mean?